yushan26/rules_go/docs/go/core/bzlmod.md

 #### `replace`

-[`replace` directives](https://go.dev/ref/mod#go-mod-file-replace) in `go.mod` can be used to replace particular versions of dependencies with other versions or entirely different modules.
+[`replace` directives](https://go.dev/ref/mod#go-mod-file-replace) in `go.mod` can be used to replace particular or all versions of dependencies with other versions or entirely different modules.
-At the moment the only supported form is:

 ```
 replace(
     golang.org/x/net v1.2.3 => example.com/fork/net v1.4.5
+    golang.org/x/mod => example.com/my/mod v1.4.5
 )
 ```